nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Hostname and uuid

-In order to create a unique object for monitoring the OS, the agent should be able to extract a valid hostname from the system.
-The hostname will then be utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
-Essentially, the uuid identifier  is used to unambiguously describe the agent to the Amplify core.
-If uuid is changed, it makes the agent and the core register a new object for monitoring.
+In order to create unique objects for monitoring, the agent should be able to extract a valid hostname from the system.
+The hostname will also be utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
+Essentially, the hostname and the uuid  are used to unambiguously describe the agent to the Amplify core.
+If hostname or uuid are changed, it makes the agent and the core register a new object for monitoring.

 When generated, uuid is written to `agent.conf`.
 Typically this happens automatically when the agent starts and successfully detects hostname for the first time.
 Normally you should *not* change the uuid in `agent.conf` by hand.